Ireland beat Germany to reach semis

 The Irish will play their semi-final on Tuesday.

-Their opponents will be decided after Monday's Group B matches with Nepal, Canada and Oman all vying for the top two places and a place in the semi-finals, from which the winners will advance to the World Cup in October.
+Bahrain's two-run victory over the UAE means Ireland advance as group winners and will play the team that finishes second in Group One, with Nepal, Canada and Oman all vying for the top two places and a place in the semi-finals, from which the winners will advance to the World Cup in October.

 Having lost the opening game against the UAE, Ireland knew they had to win their remaining group games against Bahrain and Germany in order to salvage their qualifying aspirations.